cds-snc/digital-canada-ca-website/content/en/service-digital-toolkit/user-centred-design/interaction-design-at-cds/index.md

 ## Our principles

 At CDS, interaction designers are dedicated to champion consistent and delightful digital experiences for people who use public services and products, and for the public servants who deliver these services.

-They operate using the following principles:
+Our interaction designers operate using the following principles:

-* Create consistent, efficient, unified experiences that enable confidence and trust from those who need to use government services.
+* Create consistent, efficient and unified experiences that enable confidence and trust from those who need to use government services.
-* Design with authenticity, integrity, and responsibility.
+* Design with authenticity, integrity and responsibility.
-* Craft and scale inclusive, accessible, and user-friendly digital experiences.
+* Craft and scale inclusive, accessible and user-friendly digital experiences.
 * Create standards and patterns that enable teams to be efficient and save time.
 * Lead best practices in interaction design.
-* Work in the open and encourage collaboration and community contribution.
+* Work in the open, and encourage collaboration and community contribution.
-* Iterate and iterate again.
+* Iterate again and again.